alidcast/interdep/README.md

   {:extra-deps {rejoice-cljc/model {:local/root "../rejoice-model"}}}}}
 ```

-Then you'd call `interdep.multi-repo/process-deps` and the output would be:
+Then you'd call `interdep.multi-repo/process-deps` and the `::main-deps` output would be:
 ```clj
 {:aliases
  {:app/main